cristos-codence/docker_n8nSetup/README.md

         *   Use the `cd` command followed by the path to the directory.
 For example, if the files are in your Downloads folder, type `cd ~\Downloads\n8n` and press Enter.
     *   Run the script:
         *   Type `.\run_n8n_WINDOWS.ps1` and press Enter.
 This will start n8n using Docker.

 3. Open your browser and navigate to `http://localhost:5678 to access n8n.

+3. Open your browser and navigate to `http://localhost:5678 to access n8n.